xhu-chan/chin/README.md

+**WARNING:** Installation instructions have changed!
+Please check them out.

-**CHIN** is a small program that downloads images from specified 4chan thread using wget.
+**CHIN** is a small program that downloads images from specified 4chan thread using libcurl or wget.

 **CCHIN** is another program that uses chin to download images off entire board.

-**WARNING:** cchin requires chin executable file to be in /usr/bin/, that is intended behaviour and is going to be changed in near future

 Features
 ========
 * Can be used to download images from single thread or entire board
 * Doesn't redownload existing images, running it again would simply update already existing image database
-* Uses wget, no other dependencies
+* Uses either wget or libcurl(default), no other dependencies
+* Partial text archiving (keeps .json files)

 CHIN
 ====